shakeel-faiz/FF/003/software.md

+In this blog, we will explain what software is, its different types and categories, how software is evolving for the future, how it works, and how it is developed.
+So, let's get started!

 ## What is a Software?

 Software is a set of instructions, programs or data that a computer uses to perform specific tasks.
 Unlike [hardware][1], which refers to the physical components of a computer, software is intangible and exists as code or digital information.
 Software tells the hardware what to do and how to do it.